 Kids take vacation from cancer thanks to church

 Jason’s House is not a building.
 It is a ministry of Surfside United Methodist Church that gives children with cancer and their families a vacation in South Carolina.
-The Wilhides were one of 50 families invited to enjoy a free week at the beach this summer.
+The Wilhides were one of 50 families invited to enjoy a free week at the beach in the summer of 2015.

 Participants are given vouchers to cover lodging, meals, attractions and tips thanks to donations from Myrtle Beach area businesses and individuals.
 When families arrive, they are met by volunteer trip planners.
 Haleigh Wilhide was impressed by all the choices.
 “We spread out the pamphlets all over the table.
 It was a dream vacation,” she recalls.
 The Wilhide girls loved parasailing and just hanging out in the hotel pool.
 The Tropical Seas Motel donated a room for the week and changed their marquee to say, “Welcome Piper.”

 Surfside United Methodist Church started Jason’s House in 1984 in support of a family from the congregation who lost their six-year-old son to cancer.
 Church members are among the 200 volunteers who work year-round to make sure summers are special.
 Surfside member Ann Vereen welcomes guests and helps them plan their week.
 The team makes sure there is always love and joy in the room when the families come to town.
 “The policy is hugs,” says Vereen.